Do you avoid whole grains in fear of “wheat belly”? Have you been convinced whole grains are inflammatory foods?

 For the record, gastrointestinal health is characterized as maintenance of homoeostasis of gastrointestinal function by promoting efficient digestion, optimal gut immune responses, minimal inflammation, and the absence of disease.
 Currently, colorectal cancer is the 4th most common type of cancer, contributing to 53% of all gastrointestinal cancers (7), and happens to be a cancer for which my husband operates on routinely.
 Both epidemiological studies and prospective studies have shown an inverse association between whole grain consumption and the risk of colon cancer.

 Although the starch in whole grains is often viewed as “bad” and pro-inflammatory, the reality is a portion of the starch in whole grains is not even digested your body resists the calories, hence the term “resistant starch.”
 Studies show a diet rich in resistant starch helps control blood sugar levels and reduce fat storage after meals as well as help you feel more full, so you eat less.
-(8) If you replaced the same number of meat and dairy calories with resistant-starch-rich whole grain calories, you would lose weight because not all of the whole grain calories would be digested or useable by your body.
+(8) If you replaced the same number of meat and dairy calories with resistant-starch-rich whole grain calories, you would lose weight because not all of the whole grain calories would be digested or usable by your body.
 As discussed earlier, if you lose weight, you further decrease inflammation.
 Additionally, the resistant starch present in whole grains has been shown to play an important role in increasing beneficial bacteria and decreasing pathogens as well as decreasing the production of toxic metabolites (9).
 Along with the resistant starch, oligosaccharides present in whole grains selectively increase beneficial bacteria in the gut, mainly bifidobacteria and lactobacilli.

 Beyond gut health, whole-grain consumption has also been linked with fewer deaths from an inflammation-related condition.
 Compared with women who rarely or never ate whole-grain foods, studies have shown those who had at least two or more servings a day were 30 percent less likely to have died from an inflammatory disease (10)